 The government definition of R&D for tax purposes is deliberately broad.
 R&D takes place, according to the government, “when a project seeks to achieve an advance in science or technology”.

-A big part of ForrestBrown’s expertise is safely maximising R&D tax credits.
-A diverse team of tax advisers, sector specialists and former HMRC inspectors carefully guide the claim; maximising it while keeping it robust and defensible.
+A big part of ForrestBrown’s expertise is delivering robost R&D tax credits.
+A diverse team of tax advisers, sector specialists and former HMRC inspectors carefully guide the claim, keeping it robust and defensible.

 Taking the time to understand what a client does is a critical step in this partnership.
-Not just their potential innovation but the full spectrum of a company’s work.
+We explore the potential innovation as well as the full spectrum of a company’s work.

-In Exception’s case, ForrestBrown took a detailed tour of their factory.
+In Fabrinet’s case, ForrestBrown took a detailed tour of their factory.
 Only then did a narrower focus on specific projects and costs follow to identify valid areas of R&D activity.

-A piece of machinery that’s IoT-enabled can transmit key diagnostic information, for example, allowing Exception to proactively track its performance.
+A piece of machinery that’s IoT-enabled can transmit key diagnostic information, for example, allowing Fabrinet to proactively track its performance.

-The work with Exception went beyond tax credits, however.
+The work with Fabrinet went beyond tax credits, however.
 ForrestBrown helped them implement robust processes for recording their future R&D expenditure, too.

 A factory management system has been introduced to track the time employees spend on individual projects.
 And for more senior staff, time spent on R&D projects will be logged through a regular agenda item at their monthly meetings.

 These processes transform R&D tax credits from a one-off bonus into a dynamic, cyclical benefit.
-Exception is now geared to continually harness the full value of its innovation.
-“I would have no hesitation in recommending ForrestBrown,” Noel says.
-“The more we work with them, the easier the process gets.”
+Fabrinet is now geared to continually harness the full value of its innovation.

 R&D tax credits are now almost two decades old.
 In that time, the incentive has gone from strength-to-strength.
 HMRC has reviewed over 500,000 R&D tax credit claims.